OxideGlassGroupAAU/StatMechGlass/README.md

   ├── README.md
   ├── stat_mech_glass.py

-Here, the /Data directory is where you want to place your experimentally obtained data.
+Here, experimentally obtained data should be placed in the /Data directory.
 The /parameter directory is where the package will automatically store the enthalpies obtained by fitting the provided data.

 # 3. Usage

-When using the package, you may type your commands in the stat_mech_glass.py file directly.
-It is advised to write your code within the `if __name__ == '__main__'`.
+When using the package, either type commands in the stat_mech_glass.py file directly.
+It is advised to write code within `if __name__ == '__main__'`.
-Alternatively, you may place the package in the working directory and import it with
+Alternatively, place the package in the working directory and import it with

 ```python
 import StatMechGlass.stat_mech_glass as smg